jack9966qk/INFO20002-Project/Hypothesis.md

 ##For these questions filter column B IN/OUT = I (Inbound)

-- [Julian] What Australian city has the most number of international travellers visiting?
+- [Julian x] What Australian city has the most number of international travellers visiting?

 - [Rahul x] What are the top 5 most used airlines by International travellers to get to Australia?